The Neighborhoods at Brookview implements the Social Model of long-term care, distinctly different from the traditional hospital model.

 The social model also incorporates physical environment changes that support the natural patterns of home life.
 For example, residents have access to home living spaces such as a kitchen, dining room, and living room.

-Within this model, residents no longer have to stand in line in the cafeteria at pre‐set times for breakfast, lunch and dinner.
+Within this model, residents no longer have to stand in line in the cafeteria at pre‐set times for breakfast, lunch, and dinner.
 Rather, they can sit around the table and enjoy family style‐dining.
-The household kitchen – as opposed to the institutional cafeteria – functions as an informal social area where residents can continue to engage in daily activities of living.
+The household kitchen – as opposed to the institutional cafeteria – functions as an informal social area where residents can continue to engage in daily activities of living making it an ideal Brookings senior center.

 Research shows that physical environment changes which create a homelike, less institutional setting, increase residents’ socialization and improve their behavioral health outcomes.